joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 ### Others not elected, although they may be called by the ministry of the Word, and may have some common operations of the Spirit,

->Matthew 22:14 (CSB) “For many are invited, but few are chosen.”
+>Matthew 22:14 “For many are invited, but few are chosen.”

->Matthew 13:20–21 (CSB) And the one sown on rocky ground—this is one who hears the word and immediately receives it with joy.
+>Matthew 13:20–21 And the one sown on rocky ground—this is one who hears the word and immediately receives it with joy.
 But he has no root and is short-lived.
 When distress or persecution comes because of the word, immediately he falls away.

->Hebrews 6:4–5 (CSB) For it is impossible to renew to repentance those who were once enlightened, who tasted the heavenly gift, who shared in the Holy Spirit, who tasted God’s good word and the powers of the coming age,
+>Hebrews 6:4–5 For it is impossible to renew to repentance those who were once enlightened, who tasted the heavenly gift, who shared in the Holy Spirit, who tasted God’s good word and the powers of the coming age,

 You have to deal with the magnitude, vastness and the *almight* of the Lord God Almighty.
 Start with the Triuneness of God.
 Each of the persons of the Godhead--Father, Son, and Spirit--are, by themselves, the fullness of God.